 This being the case, companies seeking tech talent outside of these cities should try to spin their alternative location to their advantage.
-Maybe your company has an office instead of a campus, but you’re offering candidates the chance to be a big fish in a small pond and make a large impact in your organization.
-For instance, if you were trying to attract tech talent to Jackson Hole, Wyoming, you could appeal to nature loving tech candidates by displaying pictures of your surroundings on your company website or on social media.
+Maybe your company has an office instead of campus, but you’re offering candidates the chance to be a big fish in a small pond and make a large impact on your organization.
+For instance, if you were trying to attract tech talent to Jackson Hole, Wyoming, you could appeal to nature-loving tech candidates by displaying pictures of your surroundings on your company website or on social media.

 The next largest draw to candidates is flexible hours, which is highly valued by tech candidates.
 Much of the work that tech professionals do requires a large amount of focus and a whole lot of trial and error.
 It’s complicated work, and offering flexibility in the way this work is done is a huge draw for tech candidates.

 Passive candidate sourcing can provide you with many contacts, but how many of these contact actually want to hear about your job opportunity?
 You can never know until you ask, and the process of identifying people worth asking is time-consuming, let alone the process of building sufficient rapport to engage in some real negations.

 Instead of trying your luck with professionals who may not be interested, use the tool that allows candidates to market their skills directly to employers.